 Exploring Lisbon’s Distinctive Neighborhoods

-Instead, seek out authentic Lisbon experiences like Rua Verde (The Green Street) with its charming cafés, the stunning Palace of the Marquesses of Fronteira (known as the ‘Sistine Chapel of Tilework’), or the visually striking Ler Devagar Bookstore in the creative LX Factory complex.
+Instead, seek out authentic Lisbon experiences like Rua Verde with its charming local cafés.
+You can also visit the stunning Palace of the Marquesses of Fronteira, known as the Sistine Chapel of Tilework.
+The visually striking Ler Devagar Bookstore in the creative LX Factory complex is another fantastic alternative.

 Sintra: A Fairytale Day Trip Done Right